kasra-co/horoscope-app/readme.md

  - shortUrlSlug - is the short url slug used for the Twitter share dialog to avoid percent encoding the arabic url.
  - siteUrl - is the root url for the site - ie. http://kasra.co
  - quiz - the quiz prop is a JSON file containing all the necessary data to render a single quiz
- - result - the result calculated from the quiz